arasvan/MongoDB-Webapp/readme.md

-# Web abb connected to a MongoDB database;
+# Web app connected to a MongoDB database;

 This is a simple web app I made as part of my course;